 Every drawing you do has the potential to suck.
 Or not.

-Check out how Renaissance artist, Jacopo Pontormo (1494–1557), used multiple lines to correct contours forming the figures in his sketch, shown above.
-Can you find mistakes in forearm measurements on the figure to the right?
+Check out how Renaissance artist, Jacopo Pontormo (1494–1557), used multiple lines to correct contours forming the figures in his study sketch (shown above).
+Can you find where he struggled to correct mistakes in arm measurements on the figures?

 We’ve grown up thinking that beautiful drawings come easily and magically to those who create them.
 We tend to think each line in a picture is perfectly drawn by the artist without any struggle.
 Truth is, behind most wonderful artworks are countless hours spent making preliminary sketches, correcting proportions, redrawing contour edges, and adjusting tonal values.
 Even the Renaissance artist Michelangelo (1475–1564) was plagued by challenges and mistakes: “If people knew how hard I worked to get my mastery, it wouldn’t seem so wonderful at all.”